Accessible Event Planning

 When talking to hotels:

 - Check with hotels to ensure they understand the level of their accessibility and have procedures for providing access to their facilities

 - Determine an alternative plan for meeting rooms or facilities that are not accessible.

 Individuals attending campus events must be given the opportunity to request accommodations within a specific time period.
 See Event Advertisement section.

 Types of common accommodations include but are not limited to:

 - Alternative formats for printed materials

 - Program relocation to a more accessible space

-For questions regarding accommodations please contact ADA Coordinator.
+For questions regarding accommodations please contact our HR Department.